Theta-NITRO-Token/theta-nitro-token/WhitePaper.md

 </table>

-To continue in the same rithm, every after 30 Days of minting being closed, it opens up for one day.
+To continue in the same rhythm, the mint is closed after every 30 days and opened for one day.

 ## 4. Technology and Architecture